chhabrabhishek/scully/README.md

 * #### Make sure you have Node and NPM installed globally in your local system.

+* Open the command-line terminal in the root directory of this project.

 * #### Run `npm install` command to install all the dependencies used by this project.

 * #### Once `npm install` is done successfully.
 Run `npm start` to run the server locally.